 IDEA sets a timeframe of 60 days.
-However, each state may choose to set its own timeframe.
+However, each state may choose to set its own time frame.
 For example, in North Carolina the time frame is 90 days from the time the school district receives the parent’s written request.
 In Florida the timeframe is 60 working days.
-Check with the Division of Special Education in the state department of education or public instruction to find out the timeline.
+Check with the Division of Special Education in the state department of education or public instruction to find out the timeline for your state.

 What should a comprehensive evaluation include?

 Information from an RTI process alone does not and cannot identify a child as having a learning disability.
-A comprehensive evaluation for a child who is suspected of having a specific learning disability may include data collected by the teacher during RTI progress monitoring process; but most importantly, a comprehensive evaluation should include information from educational and psychological assessments showing patterns of strengths and weaknesses and include input from parents, teachers and school psychologists.
+A comprehensive evaluation for a child who is suspected of having a specific learning disability may include data collected by the teacher during the RTI progress monitoring process; but most importantly, a comprehensive evaluation should include information from educational and psychological assessments showing patterns of strengths and weaknesses and include input from parents, teachers and other education professionals.

 When asked if a State could mandate RTI be used as the sole criterion to determine if a child had specific learning disabilities, the US Department of Education responded that SLD evaluation …must include a variety of assessment tools and may not use any single measure of assessment as the sole criterion for determining whether a child is a child with a disability, as required under 34 CFR §300.304(b). (“Questions and Answers on Response to Intervention,” January 2007)